-Last July I embarked on a short trip to the wild coast of west Cornwall and here, among the crashing waves and standing stones, a seed of inspiration was planted.
+In July 2022 I embarked on a short trip to the wild coast of west Cornwall and here, among the crashing waves and standing stones, a seed of inspiration was planted.
 My friend Ruth Guilding, who runs the cult interiors website The Bible of British Taste (and the newly launched magazine of the same name), owns a cottage deep down in Lamorna Cove, and I rented it for a few days on a summer whim, with a hazy and rose-tinted picture in my mind of morning dips in the sea, pilgrimages to ancient monuments, gorging on fish and chips...
 What I was really hoping to achieve was an inspired state.
 I wanted to soak up a little of this patch of Cornwall’s atmosphere of magic and mystery.
 A few days is never nearly enough, but I still left the coast buzzing with ideas.

 It was a long journey with my whippet Merlin in tow: I drove part of the way from my home in the rolling Cotswold hills; the train was slow and sluggish; a taxi down to the cove took an hour to find at the lonely station in Penzance.
 On arrival we (both man and dog) were rewarded with an ice cream and that feeling of freedom that always transcends when one’s eyes are wide open to an expanse of glorious sea.
 And there behind us, peering out from the rocks, our cottage beckoned.